den-materials/css-responsive-design-and-flexbox/readme.md

 }
 ```

-By default, all `p` tags will have red text, unless they have the class `blue_text`, in which case, the text will be blue.
+By default, all `p` tags will have red text - unless they have the class `blue_text`, in which case, the text will be blue.
 We can do a similar thing with media queries:

 ```css
 p {